 Work culture in Oman

 New arrivals in Oman are unlikely to find the work culture especially alienating or challenging.
 Oman's reliance on foreign labour over the past few decades has meant that expat workers are now an established feature of the country's professional milieu.
-Still, while Oman is more progressive than its neighbouring countries, prejudiced and antiquated attitudes to women may be felt.
+Still, while Oman is more progressive than its neighbouring countries, prejudiced and antiquated attitudes about women may be felt.

 We recommend getting familiar with Arabic business culture, which differs from Western norms in certain respects.
 The Omani workforce upholds a strong work ethic and values loyalty, honesty, humility and the ability to foster personal relationships between co-workers.
 Most importantly, expats must remain respectful of the tenets of Islam, which play a significant role in the day-to-day life of Omani colleagues.

 Omani work weeks are typically between 40 and 48 hours, depending on the industry.
 Daily working hours are highly dependent on the specific business and generally differ between Omani and Western-structured businesses.
-Note that weekends in Oman are over Fridays and Saturdays.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Health Insurance

-Cigna Global
+Cigna Global Health Insurance

 Moving Internationally?